Philiphindle/Discretized-objective-function-optimization-via-stepwise-selection/README.md

 #### Discretized Objective Function Optimization via Stepwise Selection

+*** Discuss why we are using Simulated Aneeling- Bayesian Optimization or Surrogate optimization could be used however in our case it is not computationally expensive to re-evaluate the objective function for each sample of weights (unlike say for Cross-Validation, where we would have to re-train the model)

 The purpose of this algorithm is to efficiently weight the allocation of stocks in a portfolio such that the Sharpe Ratio is maximized.
 There are several methods in which one can do this

 ### 1) Grid Search (Discretized Dynamical System)